software-tools-books/js4ds/_en/promises.md

 the result of `Promise.then` is another promise, which allows us to create long chains of `.then(...).then(...).then(...)` calls.
 It works,
-but it isn't the most readable of notations.
+but it isn't the most readable of notations and has been known to create a feeling of being trapped.

 We can avoid this using two new keywords, `async` and `await`.
 `async` tells JavaScript that a function is asynchronous,